MicrosoftDocs/VBA-Docs/api/Access.SubForm.SourceObject.md

 # SubForm.SourceObject property (Access)

-You can use the **SourceObject** property to identify the form or report that is the source of the subform or subreport on a form or report.
+Use the **SourceObject** property to identify the form or report that is the source of the subform or subreport on a form or report.
 Read/write **String**.

 ## Syntax